Guidebook/api-docs/source/v1/includes/_questions.md

 ## Listing `Questions`

 The following endpoints will list all `Questions` that are owned by your Account.
-Typically, these endpoints are called with a `guide` filter such that it returns a list of `Questions` associated to a lone `Guide` object that is owned by you.
+Typically, these endpoints are called with a `question_set__guide` filter or `question_set` filter such that it returns a list of `Questions` associated to a lone `Guide`  or `QuestionSet` object that is owned by you.
 There is a dedicated endpoint for each type of `Question`.

 ```python